Banner - Repairing a Seawall on Lake Michigan

 Results

-After 30 minutes and 35 gallons of SW-RP1, Atas Seawall Solutions had the leak completely stopped.
+After 30 minutes and 35 gallons of SW-RP1, Atlas Seawall Solutions had the leak completely stopped.
 The leak flow rate before the repair was estimated at 5,434 GPM.
 The leak flow rate after the repair was estimated at 0 GPM.
 The total end-to-end completion time from the arrival of the technicians until the total leak flow stoppage was only 5 hours.

 Banner - Reservoir Seawall Repair in Jackson, Mississippi